-Firstly, CO2 emissions due to energy only account for ~60% of world greenhouse gas emissions [14]: It is therefore necessary to examine the relative change in greenhouse gas emissions and GDP across the full spectrum of greenhouse gases in 2019 when the data are available.
-We already know that concentrations of CO2 and methane (CH4) continued to rise in the atmosphere in 2019 when considering all emission sources [15].
+Firstly, CO2 emissions due to energy only account for ~60% of world greenhouse gas emissions14: It is therefore necessary to examine the relative change in greenhouse gas emissions and GDP across the full spectrum of greenhouse gases in 2019 when the data are available.
+We already know that concentrations of CO2 and methane (CH4) continued to rise in the atmosphere in 2019 when considering all emission sources15.

-More fundamentally, the stagnation of emissions in a single year is not sufficient for us to talk about absolute decoupling, that is a situation sought "in its permanent state."
+More fundamentally, the stagnation of emissions in a single year is not sufficient for us to talk about absolute decoupling, that is a situation sought "in a permanent state."
 As seen previously, emissions would need to fall continuously whilst GDP would rise as continuously to be able to apply this term.

 In 2020, CO2 and GDP figures give a very different perspective because of the pandemic.
-Estimates reveal a fall in GDP (of some -4%^[16]) concomitant with a fall in CO2 emissions (of some -8%^[17]), which does not call into question the issue of coupling of these two variables.
+Estimates reveal a fall in GDP (of some $-4\%^{16}$) concomitant with a fall in CO2 emissions (of some $-8\%^{17}$), which does not call into question the issue of coupling of these two variables.